wp-plugins/wp-admin-themer-extended/readme.txt

 == Description ==

 Wp-admin-themer is a plugin that allows you to theme your WordPress admin pages and login pages.
+It allows to override the URL and ALT tag of the Wordpress logo on the login page.

 Derivative work from wp-admin-themer, written by Manuel Amador (Rudd-O)